nickfargo/course/src/multiplex.coffee.md

 #### addPipeline

-Adds a substituent pipeline acting on the same shared `@source` of this multiplex.
+Adds a substituent pipeline acting on the same shared `@iterator` of this multiplex.

       addPipeline: ->
-        pipeline = new Pipeline @source
+        pipeline = new Pipeline @iterator
         pipeline.on 'willContinue', @beforeSubpipelineContinues
         pipeline.on 'didContinue', @afterSubpipelineContinues